vectordotdev/log-event-json-schema/README.md

 This is a formal definition of the [Timber](https://timber.io) log event JSON schema.
 It follows the [JSON Schema](http://json-schema.org/) specification.

-The Timber log event schema is a shared, normalized schema that all of our log events adhere to.
+The Timber log event schema is a shared, normalized schema that log events, across all platforms, can adhere to.
 It's goal is to normalize log events across *all* platforms into a predictable consistent schema that down stream consumers can rely on.
 This opens a whole world of possibilities.
 Here's an example payload:

 ```javascript